Immigration lawyers warn of new green card issues

 “We don’t know yet, we have to wait and see while they pass,” Galindo tells clients.

 This combination of fear and confusion was triggered by the 447 pages of the new rules that were proposed by the administration of the US president.

-At its core, the new rules will significantly expand the types of government benefits that, if used by immigrants, will interrupt their legalization process in the United States, disqualifying the relevant applications.
-The use of benefits indicates that the immigrant is likely to become a “public dependent” dependent on government services soon or in the future, according to the Department of Homeland Security officials.
+At its core, the new rules will significantly expand the types of government benefits that, if used by immigrants, will allow them to interrupt their legalization process in the United States, disqualifying the relevant applications.
+The use of benefits suggests that the immigrant is likely to become a “public dependent” dependent on government services soon or in the future, according to Department of Homeland Security officials.

-But that is not all.
-The proposal explicitly states that “caring for the consequences” of using any public goods is likely to drive immigrants out of programs, even if they are eligible for benefits.
+But that's not all.
+The proposal explicitly states that “caring for the consequences” of any public goods is likely to drive immigrants out of programs, even if they are eligible for benefits.

-David Super, a law professor at Georgetown University who studies poverty and inequality, said the government's efforts have created a “frightening effect” among immigrants, who now fear the government services they are legally entitled to.
+David Super, a law professor at Georgetown University who studies poverty and inequality, said the government's efforts have created a “frightening effect” among immigrants who are now scared of the public services to which they are legally entitled.